Dec 8, 2020

 As always.
 We end our podcast episode with an open question to continue the learning.
 What insights have you had recently that have pushed your thinking about how to maximize learning?

-Thank you for tuning in to another episode of Shift the Power a learning centered podcast.
-This podcast is produced by Global Learning Partners and Greg Tilton with music by Una Walkenhorst to find out more about global Learning Partners, whether it be our course offerings, consulting services, free resources or blogs, go to www.globallearningpartners.com.
-We invite you to sign up for our mailing list, subscribe to our podcast and find us on social media to continue the dialogue.
-If you enjoy the show, please consider leaving us a review on Apple podcasts or your preferred podcast player.
+[OUTRO MUSIC] Thank you for tuning in to another episode of Shift the Power: A Learning-Centered Podcast.
+This podcast is produced by Global Learning Partners and Greg Tilton, with music by Una Walkenhorst.
+To find out more about Global Learning Partners, whether it be our course offerings, consulting services, free resources or blogs, go to www.globallearningpartners.com, we invite you to sign up for our mailing list, subscribe to our podcast and find us on social media to continue the dialog.
+If you enjoy the show, please consider leaving us a review on Apple Podcasts or your preferred podcast player.